nicklamiller/CICD_template/README.md

 # CICD_template
-A template for ci/cd development
+A template for ci/cd development.
+Lo is a collaborator now :)